Do you have several missing consecutive teeth? Are you looking for a restoration that balances the bite?

 Call Our Dental Office

 Do you want to restore the look and function of your teeth with dental bridges?
-Schedule a dental consultation with Dr. Weis and his dental team online.
+Schedule a dental consultation with Dr. Francis and her dental team online.
 You may also call our office at 910-335-4392.
 We help patients from Hampstead and Wilmington, North Carolina.